Insults, put downs, “jokes”, name calling, silent treatment.

 Emotional abuse and sociopaths are one.
-The entire “relationship” with any sociopath is “abuse” in the sense that it’s fraud, a scam, a charade.
+The entire time we spend with any sociopath is “abuse” in the sense that it’s fraud, a scam, a charade.
 It’s a ruse to steal our possessions and our goodness.
-Nothing is genuine.
-As a sociopath goes about his day in the world, even the barista or car wash attendant aren’t seeing a real person.
-The sociopath is constantly putting on a presentation.

 This is no ordinary difficult relationship.

 We’ve been kidnapped without realizing it.
 We’re not with a normal person, sociopaths have abnormal brains.
 As a sociopath goes about their day in the world they present a false self, even the barista or car wash attendant aren’t seeing a real person.
 The sociopath is constantly putting on a fake-front.